amerus/US-Opioid-Prescribing/README.md

-## R Shiny App for Opioid Prescriptions Across Specialties and States
 ### R Shiny app facilitating self-discovery of total opioid prescriptions per provider specialty and state.

 The data came from this Kaggle set: